wikipedia2vec/wikipedia2vec/docs/index.md

 The embeddings can be easily trained by a single command with a publicly available Wikipedia dump as input.
 The code is implemented in Python, and optimized using Cython and BLAS.

-The pretrained embeddings for 12 languages can be downloaded from [this page](pretrained.md).
+Pretrained embeddings for 12 languages can be downloaded from [this page](pretrained.md).

 Reference
 ---------